Main Menu

 ‘A physical or mental impairment, which has a long-term and substantial adverse effect on their ability to carry out normal day to day activities’.

 Long-term means it’s lasted a year or more.
-Substantial means it’s not minor.
+Substantial means it’s not minor or trivial.
+For example, it takes much longer than it usually would to complete a task like getting dressed.

 • hearing and sight impairments